A modern train crossing a bridge, representing infrastructure investment.

 • Focus on hydrogen train integration, station operations, and ridership modeling

-Phase 2 – Service Optimization:
+Phase 2 – Service Optimization

 • Additional sidings, schedule refinement, increased train frequency